The world’s best 15 startup visas

 - The applicant must be able to support himself, requiring between 137,076 DKK and 319,236 DKK in savings depending on co-dependents.

 Portugal has been at the forefront of attracting immigration through investment.
-It is easy to do business in Portugal with initiatives like “On the Spot Firm” centers.
-These centers allow setting up a new business or a foreign company's branch within an hour.
+It is easy to do business in Portugal with initiatives like “On the Spot Firm” centres.
+These centres allow setting up a new business or a foreign company\'s branch within an hour.